 Commission on Accreditation of Allied Health Education Programs

 Clearwater, FL 33756

-The medical assisting program at Oconee Fall Line Technical College (Dublin, GA) has a retention rate of 90% for the admission cohort that entered in 2016 and 73.7% for the admission cohort that entered in 2017.
+The Medical Assisting Diploma program at Oconee Fall Line Technical College (Dublin, GA) has a retention rate of 95% for the admission cohort that entered in 2016 and 73.7% for the admission cohort that entered in 2017.